sg893052/sonic-buildimage/manageability/config-setup.md

 **SONIC_VERSIONS** - A map whose keys represent the Enterprise SONiC versions and values represent the corresponding ConfigDB version introduced in the respective Enterprise SONiC version.
 To reduce the number of entries in the version map, only versions where a ConfigDB version change has happened are specified.
 An 'x' is used to represent a wildcard match.
 For e.g "2.x" represents all the Enterprise SONiC versions starting from 2.0 to the latest maintenance release version 2.1.3 (as on 7/29/2020).

-Given an Enterprise SONiC version, the closest Enterprise SONiC version in the versions map which is less than the given version is used to determine the ConfigDB version.
+Given an Enterprise SONiC version, the closest Enterprise SONiC version in the versions map which is less than or equal to the given version is used to determine the ConfigDB version.